NewcastleGateshead Initiative Limited Privacy Notice

 - To provide you with brochures, information, products or services that you request from us or which we feel may interest you, where you have consented to be contacted for such purposes.

-- To inform you about events we are organising including by email or text and contacting you with regard to dealings between us including in relation to events you have said you will attend or are interested in.
+- To inform you about events, briefings and webinars we are organising including by email or text and contacting you with regard to dealings between us including in relation to events you have said you will attend or are interested in.

-If you visit our Website but you don’t fill in any forms we won’t make routine use of your personal data (such as an online identifier) other than in statistical form i.e. Google Analytics statistics about the online footfall to our Website.
-Unless you fill in a form on our Website, we probably can’t identify you
+If you visit our website but you don’t fill in any forms we won’t make routine use of your personal data (such as an online identifier) other than in statistical form e.g. Google Analytics statistics about the online footfall to our website.
+Unless you fill in a form on our website, we probably can’t identify you.

 How we keep your data accurate